-Max: The Curse of Brotherhood is a critically acclaimed action-adventure game coming to PlayStation® 4!
+Max: The Curse of Brotherhood is a critically acclaimed action-adventure game that Wired Productions brought to PlayStation® 4 and Nintendo Switch!

 Combining traditional platforming with stunningly beautiful puzzle play, Max: The Curse of Brotherhood will take you on a cinematic fairy-tale adventure.

 When Max wishes for his annoying little brother to be whisked away he gets more than he bargained for… Armed with only his trusty Magic Marker, Max must journey to a hostile and unforgiving world to rescue his kidnapped kid brother, Felix.